AnaviTechnology/anavi-docs/anavi-infrared-phat/anavi-infrared-phat.md

 ### Sensors

-The officially supported sensors by ANAVI Infrared pHAT are:
+The officially supported I2C sensor modules by ANAVI Infrared pHAT are:

 * Temperature and barometric pressure (BMP180)
 * Temperature and humidity (HTU21)